"What's the better way to get there?"

 Thinking about hair education?
-Here are some handy tips to help you get started when researching hair schools and barber schools.
+Here are some handy tips to help you get started when researching which hair school and barber school to attend.

 One of the first things you should check for is the school’s accreditation status – that is if the school is officially recognized and authorized to be offering hairstyling education.
 In Ontario, this means that Ministry of Training Colleges and Universities (MTCU) in addition to the branch that governs public education called Private Career Colleges of Ontario has screened and approved the college.